Skip to content

 Scenario 1: Social Burnout

-You have attended too many events and can no longer find the right words.
+You've attended too many events and can no longer find the right words.
 Instead of forcing it, embrace silence.
 As Marcus Aurelius suggested, you always own the option of having no opinion.
-This preserves mental energy for things that actually matter.
+This isn't rudeness; it's preserving mental energy for things that truly matter.

 Scenario 2: The Creative Block

-You are staring at a screen and nothing is happening.
-Use the power of a saccade (the rapid movement of the eye between points) to look away.
+You're staring at a screen, and nothing's happening.
+Use the power of a saccade (the rapid eye movement between fixation points) to look away.
 Change your physical environment.
-Go outside and look at those trees that outnumber the stars.
-Fresh air is not a cliché; it is a bio-hack for oxygenating the prefrontal cortex.
+Go outside and marvel at those trees that outnumber the stars.
+Fresh air isn't a cliché; it's a bio-hack for oxygenating the prefrontal cortex.

 Scenario 3: Physical Exhaustion vs Mental Fatigue